nickogibson/Simple-Youtube-API/README.md

 # Simple-Youtube-API
 [TubeBlogger's Video Page](https://tubeblogger.blogspot.com/p/videos.html).
-Just an easy way to embed playlists, and play videos with location.hash
+Just an easy way to make a link to a video or playlist on your site.
+Without having to update the website html with embeds.

 page.com#videoid

 or

-tubeblogger.com#videoId&playlistid

-To easily make a link to a video or playlist without having to go and update the website to add embeds, or update a playlist.
+page.com#videoId&playlistid